Young Artist Competition

 - All contestants, finalists, and their families will receive complimentary tickets to the Honors Recital.

-- Winners will be required to attend up to two OSO rehearsals and the dress rehearsal in the week prior to the performances.
-The music teacher of each winner is invited to attend all rehearsals.
+- Winners will be required to attend up to two OSO rehearsals and the dress rehearsal in the Friday prior to the performances.
+The music teachers of each winner are invited to attend all rehearsals.

-- Winners will receive two complimentary tickets for each February concert (16th and 17th).
+- Winners will receive four complimentary tickets for each February concert (16th and 17th).
 Additional tickets are available for purchase.
 All ticket requests must be placed three days before the concert.
-After the three days, requests must be placed one hour before the concert at the door.
+After the three days, requests may be placed one hour before the concert at the door.

-- Applicants are responsible for their own expenses (i.e. travel), and must provide an accompanist, a complete original piano score, and one copy of the score or solo part at their auditions.
+- Applicants are responsible for their own expenses (i.e. travel), Those who audition in the Semi-Final round must provide an accompanist and provide three copies of the piano score for the judges before their audition.

-- Previous winners are ineligible for the audition, but all previous finalists are encouraged to apply.
+- Previous winners are ineligible for competition, but all previous finalists are encouraged to audition.

-- Application constitutes the contestant’s authorization to use their name, photo and biographical information in all forms of media used to promote current and future competitions/performances.
+- Application constitutes the contestant’s authorization to use their name, photo, and biographical information in all forms of media used to promote OSO competitions and performances.

 - All decisions of the judges are final, and comments should be respected as constructive.

 If you have trouble with the online application, please contact email@example.com.